-It's the end of the British Raj (the period of British rule of India beginning in 1858); and in the aftermath, divisions in the subcontinent resulted in Pakistan's hard-fought win for independence.
+It's the end of the British Raj (the period of British rule over India, beginning in 1858) and, in the aftermath, divisions in the subcontinent results in Pakistan's hard-fought win in gaining independence.

-Pakistan transitions from a dominion to a republic, officially known as the Islamic Republic of Pakistan.
-This date also marks the split into West and East Pakistan.
+Pakistan transitions from a dominion to a republic, officially becoming known as the Islamic Republic of Pakistan.

 How to Observe Pakistan Independence Day